-Everything you sell needs to be priced appropriately, and that means understanding how much profit you will make on each item.
+Everything you sell needs to be priced appropriately, which means understanding how much profit you will make on each item.

 In this article, we will break down all the information you need to know about dropshipping profit margins, including how to calculate them and what values you should be aiming for.

-We will also provide some tips at the end that will help to increase your profit margin!
+We will also provide some tips at the end to help increase your profit margin!

 Why should you analyze your dropshipping profit margin?

 Isn’t all this effort into finding your dropshipping profit margin a bit overkill?